CoderDotJs/niche-site-clientside/README.md

 # ApartmentFis

-TravelGo is a site to travel around the world without any worries we will do all the needed work for you to travel with us.
+Apartment fis is a site to find apartment around the world without any worries we will do all the needed work for you to get your apartment.

 ## Live link